Symmetry and short interval mean-squares

 \centerline{\stampatello 2.
-Sporadic functions and arithmetic weights.}
+Sporadic functions and arithmetic weights}

-As already said, any function of the type $w:\R \rightarrow \C$ can take over the role of a weight here, though de facto we deal with the weighted characteristic function $w_H=w\cdot\1_H$ of the integers in the short interval $[-H,H]$.
-By the {\it discrete Fourier transform} (DFT) of $w_H$ we mean the exponential sum
+As already mentioned, any function of the type $w:\R \rightarrow \C$ can take over the role of a weight here, though {\it de facto} we deal with the weighted characteristic function $\wH=w\cdot\oneH$ of the integers in the short interval $[-H,H]$.
+We consider the associated exponential sum

-whose value for $\alpha=0$ is the {\it mass} of $w$ in $[-H,H]$, i.e.
+whose value for $\beta=0$ is the {\it mass} of $w$ in $[-H,H]$, i.e.

 Since $\#\{n\in[x-H,x+H]:\ n\equiv 0\ (\bmod \, q)\}\le 1$ when $q>2H$, then we call

 the (weighted) {\it sporadic sum}, while the (weighted) {\it sporadic function} is